Here are some ballpark prices for installing an air source heat pump in Vancouver BC.

 What about geothermal heat pumps?

-Geothermal heat pumps costs at least $20,000 to install.
+Geothermal heat pumps cost at least $25,000 to install.
 In many cases, they can cost over $50,000.
 We don’t install geothermal systems, because they offer only moderately higher efficiencies for much higher prices.

 How long does it take to install a heat pump?